Skip to content

 Not booking Central or Maido months in advance

 Lima's top restaurants rank in the global top 10 and book out 2–3 months ahead.
 Central requires reservations 6–8 weeks minimum; Maido 3–4 weeks.
-Showing up without a reservation is simply not an option at these establishments.
+Showing up without a reservation is not an option at these establishments.

 🏔️